JuliaGraphics/NamedColors.jl/README.md

 [![codecov.io](http://codecov.io/github/JuliaGraphics/NamedColors.jl/coverage.svg?branch=master)](http://codecov.io/github/oxinabox/NamedColors.jl?branch=master)

 [Colors.jl](https://github.com/JuliaGraphics/Colors.jl#color-parsing) supports about 660 colors as named colorants.
-NamedColors.jl supports about 3,500.
+NamedColors.jl supports about 4,000.
 Honestly, the named colors in Colors.jl, and/or its capacity to generate good palettes, are far more useful.

 But don't you want the quiet smugness the comes from knowing that your presentation is colored with XKCD's *booger*; or to really razzle dazzle them with Crayola's *Razzle Dazzle Rose*?

-Perhaps you enjoy taking standardization to the next level, with the well defined colours of the NBS, ranging from *oliveblack* to  *vividgreenishblue*.
+Perhaps you enjoy taking standardization to the next level, with the well defined colours from the NBS, ranging from *oliveblack* to  *vividgreenishblue*.

 ![A plot showing a random sample of colors from each set](docs/demo.png)